-29 Dresses With 58 Pockets
+21 Dresses With 42 Pockets

-We all know the feeling — you waltz into your favorite boutique on your lunch break (or, let’s be real, over the weekend) for a little inspiration.
-Maybe you had a recent windfall, and you’re finally ready to try on that springy shift that’s been calling to you from the window for weeks.
-You grab your size, head into the fitting room, and slip it on.
+We all know the feeling — you order a dress from your favorite boutique for a little inspiration.
+Maybe you had a recent windfall, and you’re finally ready to try on that springy shift that’s been following you around Instagram for weeks.
+You eagerly open the package, and slip it on.
 You twirl.
 So far, so good!
 Then comes the make or break moment: you instinctively reach for the side seams to slide your hands into —

 Nothing.
 You are wearing a dress with no pockets.

 Turning back to the mirror, you contemplate.
-The item in question is so cute, and you can definitely envision it on weekly rotation in your summer work wardrobe; or subtly wowing all of your college friends at the one of five weddings you have to attend this summer.
+The item in question is so cute, and you can definitely envision it on weekly rotation in your summer work wardrobe; or subtly wowing all of your friends when you finally have that long-needed reunion.
 But are you really going to commit to a dress without pockets?
 Nowhere to slide a phone, a business card, a dry cleaning receipt?
-Nowhere to put your hands while you need to look unbothered while waiting for the elevator at work, nowhere to hide excess buttons, or the too-heavy earrings you had to take off in the middle of the day?
+Nowhere to put your hands while you need to look unbothered, nowhere to hide excess buttons, or the too-heavy earrings you had to take off in the middle of the day?
 You must be realistic.
-Back on the rack it goes.

 Friends, this sense of disappointment ends today.
 Sure, a frock can function without hiding places, but the best ensemble is the one that’s cute, affordable, and does what you need it to do — all with pockets sewn into the side seam or patched visibly to the front.
 And there’s no shortage of such garments out there — you just have to know where to look.
 Luckily, we do; so we rounded some of the best warm-weather dresses out.
 And rest assured, your hands will have somewhere to go with all of these options.